PierreSenellart/provsql/doc/TODO/studio.md

 #### Contributions mode

 - Heat-map of per-input Shapley / Banzhaf contributions for the current result.
-The mode switcher gains a third tab; the sidebar lists input gates with mapping-resolved labels and a per-input contribution bar; result-table rows get a "→ Contributions" affordance similar to the existing "→ Circuit".
+The mode switcher gains a new tab; the sidebar lists input gates with mapping-resolved labels and a per-input contribution bar; result-table rows get a "→ Contributions" affordance similar to the existing "→ Circuit".